Stability of a Generalized Debiased Lasso with Applications to Resampling-Based Variable Selection: Experiments

 In Table~\ref{tab1}, we use $\epsilon=50,a_p=1/p$, number of nonzero coefficients $s=20$, and noise standard deviation $\sigma = 1/\sqrt{p}$, and vary the signal strength $A_{\rm val}$.
-We see that FDR is controlled at approximately $q=0.1$ in most cases.
-As $s=20$ is relatively small in this setting, there are a few instances of FDR overflow for Knockoff-db, due to fluctuations.
+We see that FDR is controlled at approximately $q=0.1$ in most cases, except ``Knockoff-db''.
+As $s=20$ is relatively small in this setting, there are a few instances of FDR overflow for ``Knockoff-db'', which is not in violation of the theory.
+Indeed, for threshold selection based on knockoff (which is the case for rows ``Knockoff'' and ``Knockoff-db'' in the table), \citet[Theorem~3.4]{candes2018panning} only offers guarantees on a modified FDR.
+An alternative, more conservative threshold selection rule, called knockoff+, is shown in \citet[Theorem~3.4]{candes2018panning} to control the ordinary FDR.
+In Table~\ref{tab1}, ``Knockoff-db+'' corrected the problematic FDR readings for ``Knockoff-db'', at the cost of a lower power.
 Meanwhile, the power achieved by the local knockoff filter and CRT are better than the knockoff filter, with or without debiasing.

-In Table~\ref{tab2}, we change the sparsity level to $s=60$.
-Again the FDR is controlled at approximately $q=0.1$ in most cases, while local knockoff filter and CRT achieve higher power than the knockoff filter.
+In Table~\ref{tab2}, we change the sparsity level to $s=60$ and the parameter size to $p=100$, and select a slightly different set of $A_{\rm val}$ values.
+Again the FDR is controlled at approximately $q=0.1$ in most cases (with the exception of some instances for ``Knockoff'' and ``Knockoff-db'', due to the modified FDR issue mentioned above), while local knockoff filter and CRT achieve higher power than the knockoff filter.
 Note that in contrast to Table~\ref{tab1}, the power for the debiased versions are noticeably better than without debiasing in Table~\ref{tab2}, which is expected since $s$ increased.
 For correlated designs, the debiased coefficients tend to outperform the standard coefficients when $s$ is not too small.

 In Table~\ref{tab_new}, we increase the dimensions to $p=1000$, $n=600$, and sparsity to $s=200$.
 Now FDR is well-controlled at approximately $q=0.1$ in all cases.
 The local knockoff filter and CRT (especially the debiased versions) achieve high power, whereas the knockoff filters fail.
 This confirms the theoretical analysis in Theorem~13 in the main paper: when the precision matrix is close to $E$ (the matrix consisting of 1's), the knockoff filter fails in the high-dimensional limit, regardless of the choice of the knockoff mechanism, whereas methods based on more relaxed local exchangeability conditions (such as local knockoff and CRT) remains powerful.